 This resolution would put the Senate on record supporting recent U.S. and Israeli strikes on Iran.
 It praises the forces involved and says Iran must not gain nuclear weapons capability.
 It is symbolic and does not change U.S. law.

-Modern Action explains legislation in plain English, helps you choose whether to support, oppose, or ask for changes, and drafts a message tied to the bill, your stance, and the elected officials who can act on it.
+Modern Action explains what the legislation does, helps you choose whether to support, oppose, or ask for changes, and drafts a message tied to the bill, your stance, and the elected officials who can act on it.

 A resolution expressing the sense of the Senate in support of the recent United States and Israeli military strikes on Iran. is a Senate bill in committee.
 The latest recorded action: Referred to the Committee on Foreign Relations. (text: CR S3565).